jwhunt19/PokeBuilder/README.md

 An app for building pokemon teams and viewing strengths and weaknesses

 Enter the pokemon on your desired team in the search bars and see how they match up with each type pairing.

+Currently there are pokemon from the first two generations